brendanzab/language-garden/compile-arith/README.md

 # Arithmetic expression compiler

-A compiler from a language of arithmetic expressions to:
+An interpreter and compiler for a language of arithmetic expressions.

+The correctness of compilation and pretty printing are tested with [property-based tests](./test/Properties.ml) implemented using the [qcheck] library.

+The compiler targets the following languages:

 - Stack machine instructions

+  This is similar to what can be found in stack based languages like [Forth] and
+  [Java bytecode]:

   ```command
   $ arith compile --stack <<< "1 + -2 * 7"